OPERATION OF THE ASTROLABE

 Hold the astrolabe upright in front of you.

-Rotate the astrolabe in its own plane, like a wheel, so the regula
+Rotate the whole astrolabe in its own plane, like a wheel, so the

-Tilt the astrolabe back, away from you, faceup, into a horizontal
+Tilt the whole astrolabe back, away from you, face-up, into a

-The degrees in the rim of the mater now line up with the compass
+The degrees in the mater now line up with the compass the ground.

 Find the compass directions at night